-- Cooling system (water pressure or engine temperature) problem.
-The warning horn will sound Intermittent short beeps for six seconds.
-Stop the engine and check the water intake holes in the gearcase for obstruction. - Low oil pressure problem.
-The warning horn will sound a continuous six second beep.
-Stop the engine and check for low engine oil level.
-Refer to Fuel and Oil - Checking and Adding Engine Oil.
+- Water in the boat mounted water separating fuel filter (optional accessory).
+Refer to the instructions supplied with the accessory kit. - Cooling system (water pressure or engine temperature) problem.
+Stop the engine and check the water intake holes in the lower unit for obstruction. - Low engine oil level.
+Refer to Fuel and Oil Checking and Adding Engine Oil.